adamrork/paratrin/README.md

 - The common long reads suffix is ".LR.fa"
 - The common long bam suffix is ".LR.bam"

 Since the basenames of the long reads data mirror their short reads counterparts, one would be able to co-assemble the above single-end data with the corresponding long reads data and the same for the short and long bam data.
-If, however, the long reads file species_A.LR.fa were renamed species_X.LR.fa, it would cease to have a short-read counterpart in species_A.fq.
+If, however, the long reads file `species_A.LR.fa` were renamed `species_X.LR.fa`, it would cease to have a short-read counterpart in `species_A.fq`.
 As a result, no assembly would occur using either file, although assemblies would proceed for species_B and species_C.

 # Options
 ```